World Suicide Prevention Day 2022

 World Suicide Prevention Day (WSPD) is a global event, the goal of which is to make sure everyone knows that suicide can be prevented.

 The event was established in 2003 by the International Association for Suicide Prevention in conjunction with the World Health Organization.
+It is marked on September 10.
 Every year, over 60 countries participate with educational events and campaigns.

 The slogan of this year’s World Suicide Prevention Day is “Creating Hope Through Action”; by listening to survivors and those affected by suicide, sharing resources, and advocating for systemic changes in suicide prevention, we can create a future where every person experiencing suicidal thoughts feels supported and finds hope.